-To support Canadian Utilities' hydrogen strategy and the development of SAH3, as well as the Province of Alberta's carbon sequestration ambitions, Canadian Utilities and its partners are developing the Atlas Carbon Sequestration Hub.
-The Atlas Hub development has been proposed east of Edmonton by a partnership led by Shell Canada Limited, ATCO Energy Solutions Ltd., and Suncor Energy Inc.
+To support Canadian Utilities' hydrogen strategy and the development of the Heartland Hydrogen Hub, as well as the Province of Alberta's carbon sequestration ambitions, Canadian Utilities and its partner, Shell Canada Limited, are developing the Atlas Carbon Sequestration Hub which has been proposed east of Edmonton.

-On March 31, 2022, Atlas Hub was shortlisted for further evaluation by the Government of Alberta.
+On March 31, 2022 Atlas Hub was shortlisted for further evaluation by the Government of Alberta.
 Proponents have been invited to work with the government to further evaluate the suitability of each location for safely storing carbon from industrial emissions.
-If the evaluation demonstrates that the proposed projects can provide permanent storage, companies can work with the government on an agreement that provides them with the right to inject captured carbon dioxide.
-This agreement will also ensure proponents will provide open access to all emitters and affordable use of the hub.
-Canadian Utilities and its partners continue to progress development of Atlas Hub, which is expected to advance throughout 2023.
+If the evaluation demonstrates that the proposed projects can provide permanent storage, companies can work with the government on a sequestration lease agreement (SLA) that provides them with the right to inject captured carbon dioxide.
+This SLA will also ensure proponents will provide open access to all emitters and affordable use of the hub.
+Canadian Utilities and its partner are progressing development of Atlas Hub, with an anticipated final investment decision in 2024.